 The Table toolbar in Impress offers the same functions as the Table toolbar in Writer, with the exception of the calculation functions Sort and Sum.
-To use Sum and Sort in your presentation you have to insert a Calc spreadsheet.
+To use Sum and Sort in your presentation, you have to insert a Calc spreadsheet.

 After the table is created, you can modify it by adding and deleting rows and columns, adjusting width and spacing, adding borders, background colors and so on.
 For more information on working with tables see the Impress Guide Chapter 3 Adding and Formatting Text and the Writer Guide Chapter 9 Working with Tables.